-2017-2018 Mass Appraisal Flow Chart - See Appendix A 2017-2018 Calendar of Key Events - See Appendix B 2017 & 2018 Budget Adopted Annually by Reference
+2019-2020 Mass Appraisal Flow Chart - See Appendix A 2019-2020 Calendar of Key Events - See Appendix B 2019-2020 Key Personnel in Reappraisal Plan Implementation - See Appendix C 2019 & 2020 Budget Adopted Annually by Reference

 Personnel Resources

 The office of the Chief Appraiser is primarily responsible for the overall planning, organizing, staffing, coordinating, and controlling of District operations.
 The Administration Department's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
 The Appraisal Department is responsible for the valuation of all real and personal property accounts.
 The property types appraised include land, commercial, residential, and business personal property.
 By authority of the Texas Occupations Code, the District's appraisers are subject to the laws and rules of Chapters 51 and 1151, and must be duly registered with The Texas Department of Licensing and Regulation.
 Customer support, including information and assistance to property owners and homestead exemption administration is the responsibility of the Customer Service Department.